Rey810/from-the-mountain/src/pages/2020-05-26-post-one/index.md

 Maybe something like "My day will be successful if I _spend time attempting_ to fix this failing code".

-That slight mental adjustment is especially helpful for beginners - often they (aka _we_) underestimate a problem and feel that they've wasted the day when they go to bed without having solved it.
+That slight mental adjustment is especially helpful for beginners - often they (a.k.a. _we_) underestimate a problem and feel that they've wasted the day when they go to bed without having solved it.

 Your feelings of frustration only hurt yourself, they don't help you to code better or faster.

-So try it **- focus on the process because,** guess what**, tomorrow is another day.**
+So try it - **focus on the _process_ because, guess what, tomorrow is another day.**

 ## Secondly, Attain a State of Mindfulness